 The Vibe of Madrid

 Madrid is a more traditional Spanish city than Barcelona and exudes more of a formal, regal elegance.
 There are broad boulevards, majestic architecture, and an energy that blends Spanish tradition with cosmopolitan flair.
-It’s the kind of place where you sip coffee in a historic square in the morning, stroll through an art museum in the afternoon, and see a live flamenco show by night.
-That’s not to say there isn’t nightlife…there is…but overall, it just feels more sophisticated.
-If you want authentic Spanish culture, you’ll love it here.
+It’s the kind of place where you sip coffee in a historic square in the morning, stroll through an art museum in the afternoon, and eat tapas/drink wine with your friends at night.
+When I was here, I would see massive groups of people out together, along with smaller groups and pairs.
+I loved how Madrid had a “community” feel despite being a city.

 The Vibe of Barcelona

-Barcelona’s vibe is quite the contrast to Madrid’s in that it’s vibrant, creative, and fun.
+Barcelona has a vibrant, creative, and energetic vibe.
 It tends to draw a younger crowd, and as a result, is more touristy…but don’t let that deter you from visiting.
 You can still get a lot of history here with the city’s Catalan roots and old buildings.
-While Madrid’s architecture is more elegant, much of Barcelona’s famous buildings are artsy and whimsical.
+While Madrid’s architecture is more elegant, many of Barcelona’s famous buildings are artsy and whimsical.
 But you can still find some gorgeous, elegant architecture here too, especially in Eixample.
-Barcelona is right on the coastline, and the Barceloneta Beach only adds to the laid-back vibe.
+This is a city with a lot to do and experience, and there will be a lot of crowds with people trying to see and do it all.

 To summarize, Madrid is your rich auntie that enjoys Frank Sinatra winters and occasionally slips you $100, while Barcelona is your cool auntie that has more than a few stories involving tequila and Spanish men with Vespas but somehow still has her shit together.